CTSRD-CHERI/cheribsd-getting-started/src/morello-install/README.md

    Autoboot in 10 seconds.
 [Space] to pause
 ```

+Note that the installer will only run on the configured primary console, which
+defaults to serial.
+If you are using a video console instead, press 5 or C
+until it displays "5.
+Cons: Video".
+This is only required during installation.

 You will eventually be prompted to select a terminal emulation type:
 ```
 Welcome to FreeBSD!